 The text on the back of Suder’s 1952 Topps baseball card generously describes him as “a dependable hitter.”
 His contribution to the team was entirely on defense with his baserunning and batting skills actually producing negative wins above replacement even after factoring in his defense.

-This particular card was added to my collection as part of a collection of eBay transactions from a seller offering shipping discounts for bulk purchases.
-The card is one of the rougher examples in my set building project, but still has that pleasing vibrant yellow background and prominant blue Philadelphia cap.
+My first copy of this card was added to my collection as part of a collection of eBay transactions from a seller offering shipping discounts for bulk purchases.
+The card was one of the rougher examples in my set building project, so I took the opportunity to replace it with this one 18 months later when the opportunity presented itself.

 Fun fact: Joe Tinker and Johnny Evers generally hated each other.
 The pair once got into a fistfight because Tinker wouldn’t share a taxi with Evers to a 1905 ballgame.